WeaselGames/godot_luaAPI/README.md

 Compiling
 ------------
-This build is for godot 4.0.0-alpha.
+This build is for godot 4.0.0-alphaX.
+X being the latest version.
+Will not be supporting older alpha builds.
 - Start by cloning the Godot 4.0.0-alpha [source](https://github.com/godotengine/godot) with this command `git clone https://github.com/godotengine/godot`

 - Next change directories into the modules folder and clone this repo with this command `git clone https://github.com/Trey2k/lua`